waveform-computing/compoundpi/docs/commands.rst

 also use the standard UNIX :kbd:`Ctrl+D` end of file sequence to quit.

 .. _command_exposure:

 exposure
 ========

-**Syntax:** exposure *mode|speed* *[addresses]*
+**Syntax:** exposure (auto | *speed*) *[addresses]*

-The :ref:`command_exposure` command is used to set the exposure mode or speed of the camera on all or some of the defined servers.
-The mode can be one of the
+The :ref:`command_exposure` command is used to set the exposure mode of the camera on all or some of the defined servers.
+The mode can be 'auto' or a speed measured in ms. Please note that exposure speed is limited by framerate.
-following:

-* antishake
-* auto
-* backlight
-* beach
-* fireworks
-* fixedfps
-* night
-* nightpreview
-* snow
-* sports
-* spotlight
-* verylong

-Alternatively you can specify an explicit exposure speed in milliseconds.
-Note that the exposure speed is limited by the framerate.
-Hence, if the camera's framerate is currently 30fps then the exposure speed cannot be slower than 33.333ms (1000/30).
-Adjust framerate prior to adjusting exposure speed.

 If no address is specified then all currently defined servers will be targetted.
 Multiple addresses can be specified with dash-separated ranges,